SublimeText/LaTeXTools/README.markdown

 **Keybinding:** `C-l,t,f` (yes, this means `C-l`, then `t`, then `f`)

 By default, after compilation, the focus stays on the ST2 window.
 This is convenient if you like to work with the editor and PDF viewer window open side by side, and just glance at the PDF output to make sure that all is OK.
 If however the editor and viewer windows overlap (e.g. if you have a small screen), you may prefer the viewer window to get the focus (i.e. become the foremost window) after compiling.
 To this end, you can use the `toggle_focus` command to change this behavior.
 The first time you invoke this command, the focus will shift to the viewer window after compiling the current file; if you invoke the command again, the post-compilation focus reverts to the editor window.
 Every time you invoke `toggle_focus`, a message will appear in the status bar.

+You can change the default focus behavior via the `keep_focus` option: see the "Settings" section below.

 Forward and Inverse Search
 ---------------------------